Bira/octopus-carnival/_drafts/wir-mm-4e-roc.md

 Phoenixes are Level 19 Elite Brutes with 300 HP.
-This number is a little low, particularly when compared to the common roc's total above, but that's because a third of the phoenix's actual HP is hidden behind a gimmick, which we'll see soon.
+This number is a little low, particularly when compared to the common roc's total above, but that's because a third of the phoenix's total HP is hidden behind a gimmick, which we'll see soon.
 They have 20 fire resistance, and **Fiery Body** aura 1 that deals 10 fire damage to peole who start their turns inside.